 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 The course aims to offer you an understanding of the complex and varied nature of forced migration and refugee populations, of their centrality to global, regional and national processes of political, social and economic change, and of the needs and aspirations of forcibly displaced people themselves.
-It also helps students develop a broad understanding of academic research related to forced migration and refugees, as well as critical thinking and sound evaluative tools.
+The course will also enable students to acquire a broad understanding of academic research related to forced migration and refugees, to develop their critical thinking abilities and to provide them with a range of sound evaluative tools.

-You will gain the ability to plan, organise and carry out research into aspects of forced migration and refugee studies and the skills necessary to convey theoretical knowledge of forced migration to a variety of different audiences.
+You will gain the ability to plan, organise and carry out research into aspects of forced migration and refugee studies.
+You will also gain the skills necessary to convey theoretical knowledge of forced migration to a variety of different audiences.

 The degree and its courses are taught using a range of different teaching methods, including lectures, small-group seminars, workshops and supervisions.
 Students’ active participation is encouraged throughout to enable students to learn from each other.

 The Course Director for 2022/23 is Dr Tom Scott-Smith